What is transportation but a means to arrive at a destination,

 The bus ticket allows you to hop on and off at you lesser for a maximum of two days where you can travel by many historical and political locations hopping from where you choose to.
 Some of the sights you will see include the German Bundestag, The Brandenburg Gate, The victory Column inside Tiergarten (Berlins largest inner city park), Checkpoint Charlie, The Jewish memorial and the Berlin wall museum.

 At Checkpoint Charlie there is a free outdoor museum that displays photography from when the wall was active and it also included fragments of the wall itself.
-These fragments where covered in different colours from the moments of its demolishment.
+These fragments were covered in different colours from the moments of its demolishment.
 Every chip a scar of time, every colour an emotion embedded into the brick.

-I wonder if they where asked “How much” so many times they felt the sign was necessary or they predicted the question before it was asked.
+I wonder if they were asked “How much” so many times they felt the sign was necessary or they predicted the question before it was asked.
 Either way, it says a lot about society don’t you think?

 I am suffering from the heat in this photo, my face a shade of red only witnessed from an electric stove.